chicorycolumn/Paperguesser-backend/README.md

 - A login and lobby system to find other users online to play against, built with React
 - An in-game chatroom , built with Socket.IO
-- A webcam feature with facial and emotion recognition, built with a facial recognition API
-- A 2D physics game, built with Phaser
-- Realtime connections to allow both players to see each other's in-game action instantly, via a backend server using Express and Socket.IO
-- Checking of valid words during gameplay, via the Oxford English Dictionary API

 ## Instructions